Conveyor Belt Speed Calculation for Industrial Conveyor Systems

 One common problem in industrial conveyor systems is changing pulley size to increase production speed without checking belt tension and motor amperage.

-These problems are commonly connected to Common Pulley Mistakes, Belt Slip and RPM Loss, and conveyor tracking problems.
+These problems are commonly connected to Common Pulley Mistakes, Belt Slip and RPM Loss, and Belt Tension Calculation, which help maintenance teams identify the root causes of conveyor performance problems before replacing major components.

 technician checking conveyor belt speed and pulley rpm